 Another thing I do for myself, my clients, and my business is to constantly learn as social media is ever-changing.
 I attend workshops or seminars to learn more so I can train others better.
 It’s a never-ending process but I always love learning new things.
 Ever since I left the day job I put aside hours a week for this purpose.

 Many of you may not realize that I also teach social media.
 I have classes for Instagram, Twitter, and Facebook Pages.
 I recently have been certified by the state of Rhode Island at the Real Estate Institute of Rhode Island for agents that need to get their CE credits every 2 years.
-My next venture is to do webinars or online courses.
-Stay tuned 🙂
+My next venture is to do webinars or online courses. (which I did last year now.)

 Attending Networking Events to Grow Your Business Even Before I Left the Day Job